Indiana Gregg: Wedo

 A social network allowing users to be discovered, search for skills and partnerships, collaborate and recommend.

 In December 2022, Wedo announced raising its second round, with a number of commitments already secured.

-Indiana was listed amongst the top ten most influential business leaders to follow.
+Indiana was listed amongst the top ten influential business leaders to follow.
 The company is focused on creating a fair playing field for all through the app.

 Kerchoonz

 Indiana was also founder and director of Kerchoonz.com, a social networking platform and artist aggregation and marketplace that was launched in 2008 and bought-out in 2010.
 The model for which changed the face of the music industry today.

 Other roles: Global managing director and founder of Cosmetic Laboratory of Europe, and founder of Wedo, a neobanking SaaS platform experience to create synergies between people, businesses, and their network.
 She is a keynote speaker MIDEM on digital marketing and effective content delivery.
 Tippit Festival on the topic of Socially Conscious Creativity and Entrepreneurship.

 Indiana has served executive and non-exec roles and has founded several companies including Kerchoonz, Cosmetic Laboratory of Europe, Gr8pop, Digital-Unicorns, Wedo and Eventous.

 The roots and beginnings of Indiana's professional career began in 1994 when she moved to southern France and lived there for 12 years (amongst other countries such as Germany, Finland and England).